- General Instructions

-An alien individual can claim to be a resident of a treaty country if he or she qualifies as a resident of that country under the terms of the residency article of the tax treaty between the United States and that country.
-See Nonresident Alien, earlier.
+In general, an alien individual is a resident of a treaty country if he or she qualifies as a resident of that country (1) under the country’s domestic law, and (2) under the terms of the residency article of the tax treaty between the United States and that country.

-A nonresident alien can claim a tax treaty benefit on this form only if that individual is the beneficial owner of the income and meets the residency requirement and all other requirements for benefits under the terms of the
+A nonresident alien can claim a tax treaty benefit on this form only if that individual is the beneficial owner of the income and meets the residency requirement and all other requirements for the requested benefits under the terms of the tax treaty.

 Independent personal services are services performed as an independent contractor in the United States by a nonresident alien who is self-employed rather than an employee.
-Compensation for such services includes payments for contract labor; payments for professional services, such as fees to an attorney, physician, or accountant, if the payments are made directly to the person performing the services; consulting fees; honoraria paid to visiting professors, teachers, researchers, scientists, and prominent speakers; and generally, payments for performances by public entertainers.
+Compensation for such services includes payments for contract labor; payments for professional services, such as fees to an attorney, physician, or accountant, if the payments are made directly to the person performing the services; consulting fees; and honoraria paid to visiting professors, teachers, researchers, scientists, and prominent speakers.

 Certain treaties do not have an independent personal services article.
 Payments for independent personal services may be covered under the business profits article of an applicable income tax treaty.
 If you are eligible to claim exemption from withholding on this type of income, complete and give Form 8233 to the withholding agent.